Sjoerd82/defender-headunit/sources/README.md

 # Source Plugins

 Source plugins are plugins that represent a source.
-A source plugin is simply a Python class that fulfills a number of pre-defined source-related functions, such as next track
+A source plugin is simply a Python class that fulfills a number of pre-defined source-related functions, such as next track.

+## Architecture

-A "source" consists of two files:
+A "source" consists of three files:

- - Yapsy file
  - Python script
+ - Yapsy configuration
  - JSON configuration

+The

 ## Concepts